udamir/youtrack-vscode/design/tasks/phase4-issue-editor.md

 - **Description**: Support custom fields in metadata and autosync.
 - **Dependencies**: TASK-4.1, TASK-4.2
 - **Acceptance Criteria**:
+  - Add configuration for list of custom fields in metadata
-  - Support issues links in metadata (depends on, relates to, etc)
+  - Support issues links (depends on, relates to, etc) and all custom fields (based on configuration) in metadata
   - Add sync interval configuration option for sync status update and autosync
   - Implement interval-based autosync for content and metadata from YouTrack to `.yt` files (if no conflicts)
   - Implement YAML frontmatter parsing and generation for entity metadata
   - Support updating both content and key metadata fields when saving to YouTrack
+  - Add integration tests for metadata sync
 - **Estimated Effort**: Medium
 - **Priority**: P1